 For the filling, I combine shredded carrots, cabbage, woodear mushrooms, scallions, rice noodles, and a few key Chinese sauces and oils.
 Then, I wrap the filling in store-bought spring roll wraps (yay for convenience!) before they are plunged into a pot of oil and are deep fried until crispy.
-I have another recipe for Baked Spring Rolls that works great too, but I like to deep-fry these when celebrating special events such as Chinese New Year.

 Symbology Behind the Spring Roll

-While Spring Rolls are served year-round, they are specifically eaten on Chinese New Year to symbolize wealth and prosperity.
+While Spring Rolls are served year-round, they are specifically eaten on Lunar New Year to symbolize wealth and prosperity.
 Once the spring rolls are wrapped and fried, they become a nice golden colour, and look like small gold bars or bouillon.
 Whether this is true or not, you can count on me eating a TON of these on Chinese New Year!

 - Soy Sauce Chicken